gg-dever/gg-dever/README.md

 # Gage Gaubert
 ### Data Scientist · Automation Engineer · Agentic Systems

-Currently based between SEA and Dallas, Texas doing field work for a non-profit building image training data for trash recognition models used in robotic river and waterway cleanup systems.
+Currently based between SEA and Dallas, Texas.

 By day I consult for two clients.
 At More Streams I am building out their flagship client portal, MCP architecture, and full integration stack across Stripe, Spotify, Pipedrive, and Notion.
 At Wildwood Development I build quarterly predictive models that forecast unforeseen construction costs before they become financial liabilities — an engagement that started as one quarter of work and turned into a recurring contract.